 People with generalized anxiety disorder display excessive anxiety or worry for months and face several anxiety symptoms.

-Generalized anxiety include:
+Generalized anxiety includes:

 - Restlessness or feeling wound-up or on edge